-Ahold Delhaize and its brands monitor closely and act upon macro-economic and sociopolitical developments as part of the bi-Communications team regularly assesses consumer perceptions of our brands and, in conjunction with the Public Affairs team, values.
+Ahold Delhaize and its brands monitor closely and act upon macro-economic and sociopolitical developments as part of the bi-Communications team regularly assesses consumer perceptions of our brands and, in conjunction with the Public Affairs team, with businesses throughout the economy passing on higher monitors all external communications for alignment with our values.
 We closely monitor commodity price volatility and availability and develop plans to mitigate any related risks and ensure the continuity of supply.
 Through our Save for Our Customers program, our brands are focused on keeping prices as low as possible and ensuring that customers have access to affordable and healthy choices.
-We also implement measures to increase efficiency and scale, such as joining the EURELEC retail alliance and the enhancement of joint sourcing and product harmonization
+We also implement measures to increase efficiency and scale, such as joining the EURELEC retail alliance and the enhancement of joint sourcing and product harmonization initiatives.